astrodata package

 A prefix and/or suffix can be specified.
 If

-, they will simply be prepended/appended.The current filename is broken down into its existing prefix, root, and suffix using the
+strip=True, these will replace the existing prefix/suffix; ifstrip=False, they will simply be prepended/appended.The current filename is broken down into its existing prefix, root, and suffix using the

-phu keyword, if it exists and is contained within the current filename.
+ORIGNAMEphu keyword, if it exists and is contained within the current filename.
 Otherwise, the filename is split at the last underscore and the part before is assigned as the root and the underscore and part after the suffix.
 No prefix is assigned.Note that, if

-, a prefix or suffix will only be stripped if ‘’ is specified.
+strip=True, a prefix or suffix will only be stripped if ‘’ is specified.

 - property variance